 Engineer and I have been having a lot of fun with Jell-O powder over the past few months.
 We used it for our Colorful Explosions, in a birthday party game Skylanders in the Mist, and we even painted with it!
-So it’s likely not a surprise that we combined it with baking soda and vinegar to create a fun literacy and science activity!
+So it’s likely not a surprise that we combined it with baking soda and vinegar to create some fun abc learning for kids!

 This post contains affiliate links for your convenience.

 I found these alphabet ice cube trays, as well as their numbers counterpart, when I was cleaning out a closet recently.
 I’ve had them for sometime, but it’s been a while since I used them!
 So I was excited to incorporate them into a science activity.
 I thought it would be so much fun to make fizzing letters!

 While Snoopy and Engineer were still at school, Little Hurricane hung out with me.
 He had a ton of fun helping me get our experiment started.
 We mixed baking soda, vinegar, water, and Jell-O powder all together in a bowl.
 Little Hurricane studiously mixed and mixed and mixed!
 We made blue raspberry, orange, and strawberry mixtures.
 From there, Little Hurricane helped me spoon the mixtures into the ice cube trays.
 We ended up having extra leftover, so that all went into the regular ice cube trays.
 Everything went into the freezer at that point.

 The “Recipe” = 3 parts baking soda + 1 part water + Jell-O powder (however much you’d like to add)

 One note — It’s best to make the mixture kind of like a paste.
 If it has too much water in it, the icy letters turn out a little too soft.
 This makes it difficult to remove from the ice cube trays.
 If the mixture seems too liquidy, just add more baking soda until it’s pastier.